LLNL/shroud/docs/input.rst

 ``NULL`` pointer instead of an empty C string (``'\0'``).
 Can be applied to all arguments with the option **F_blanknull**.

-capsule
-^^^^^^^

-Name of capsule argument.
-Defaults to C_var_capsule_template.

-cdesc
-^^^^^

-Pass argument from Fortran to C wrapper as a pointer to a context type.
-This struct contains the address, type, rank and size of the argument.
-A 'bufferify' function will be created for the context type.

-..
-XXX argument is named by context

 charlen
 ^^^^^^^